outsmartly/outsmartly/documentation/getting-started.md

    `yarn outsmartly:deploy`

-5. Navigate to the browser and enter your app url.
-You should see your override in the browser.

-6. Enter your host url `example.outsmartly.app`.
+5. Enter your host url `example.outsmartly.app`.
 You should see your override "I have made another change. 🤖🤯" in the browser.